 Video is the most context-rich source of data.
 It is a first-hand account of what happened.
 If only video could communicate what it saw, but, unfortunately, video is largely unstructured, unsearchable and inaccessible.

 At Solink, we’ve taken the unstructured video content and turned it into a structured, searchable form of data.
 We’ve also decoupled the video content from video hardware so that it is accessible to multiple departments and decision-makers in real-time.
-Our platforms built-in contextual analytics engine and our department specific applications empower employees and managers to use video with other forms of data to solve problems and recognize opportunities in real-time.
+Our platform’s built-in cloud video analytics engine and our department specific applications empower employees and managers to use video surveillance with other forms of data to solve problems and recognize opportunities in real-time.

 The Solink Video Discovery Platform processes terabytes of data at a time allowing users to mine and extract value from video and other forms of data – fast.
-Solink combines video with other forms of data, such as, POS, ATM, access control, sensor and more, for unique and detailed insights.
+Solink syncs video surveillance footage with a POS integration and other forms of data like ATM, access control, sensor and more, for unique and detailed cloud video analytics.
 This level of intelligence can be useful in many applications and can help foster a data-driven culture in any organization.

-Have you factored video data into your business intelligence strategy?
+Have you factored a business security system in your strategy?
 Talk to our team to find out how.